-Uniform refinement of a triangle mesh is carried out by splitting each edge of the mesh at its midpoint (see Fig. 6, left) and interpolating a new position for the new vertex.
-Thus, the splitting scheme is the same as in Loop's [17] approach.
+Uniform refinement of a triangle mesh is carried out by splitting each edge of the mesh at its midpoint (see Fig. 6) and interpolating a new position for the new vertex.
+Thus, the splitting scheme is the same as in Loop's [12] approach.
 If V_1 and V_2 are the endpoints of the split edge, the barycentric coordinates for interpolation are $\mathbf{b} = (0.5, 0.5, 0)^T$.
 This procedure is iterated until a given number of iterations is reached.
-Figure 5 shows the first iteration of refining one single triangle and the resulting limit surface S for an infinite number of iterations.
-As in linear approaches, it is possible to compute the limit surface by directly applying Eq.
-(7) to arbitrary vertex positions b.
+Figure 5 shows the first iteration of refining one single triangle and the resulting limit surface \mathbf{S} for an infinite number of iterations.
+As in linear ap-